jjz17/Tennis-Match-Outcome-Prediction/README.md

 \
 (Provide more detailed overview of the project.
 Talk a bit about your data sources and what questions and hypothesis you are exploring.
 What specific data analysis/visualization and modeling work are you using to solve the problem?
 What blockers and challenges are you facing?
 Feel free to number or bullet point things here)

+## Project Structure

+- raw dataset and preprocessed dataset are included under the data directory
+- model and scaler objects are included under the models directory
+- all source code (data wrangling, exploratory data analysis, model building) is included under the src directory
+- custom function are included under the functions directory

 ## Needs of this project

 - frontend developers